henningBunk/advent-of-code-kotlin-template/README.md

 For KoTests API have a look into the [documentation](https://kotest.io/docs/framework/framework.html) and the [assertions](https://kotest.io/docs/assertions/assertions.html).

 If you need to mock something, [MockK](https://mockk.io/) is ready to go.

+You can execute the tests with one of these options:
+* Clicking the play button next to the test class or method (KoTest plugin required)
+* Selecting and running the according run configuration
+* Executing `./gradlew :app:test --tests "day{XY}.Day{XY}Test"`